Para-abelian varieties and Albanese maps: Algebraic spaces

 Let $G$ be an algebraic space such that the $G(R)$, with $T=\Spec(R)$ from $(\Aff/S)$, are endowed with functorial group structures.
 For simplicity, we say that $G$ is an \emph{algebraic space with group structure}.
 Let $X$ be an algebraic space endowed with a $G$-action.
 One may form the quotient $X/G$ as a sheaf on $(\Aff/S)$.
 Note that since the action is from the left, it would be more appropriate to write $G\backslash X$.
 This common inconsistency should not cause confusion, because in most of our applications $G$ will be commutative.

 We want to understand when the quotient $X/G$ is representable by an algebraic space.
 Let us say that the action $\mu:G\times X\ra X$ is \emph{free} if

 is a \emph{monomorphism}.
 In other words, the groups $G(R)$ act freely on the sets $X(R)$, for all $T=\Spec(R)$.
 Note that this deviates from other terminology that is sometimes used, where $(\mu,\pr_2)$ is assumed to be a \emph{closed embedding} (for example \cite{Mumford; Fogarty; Kirwan 1993}, Definition 0.8).
-For convenience of the reader, we state the following well-known result:
+For convenience of the reader, we state the following result (\cite{SP}, Tag 06PH):

 \begin{lemma} \mylabel{quotient} Suppose the structure morphism $G\ra S$ is flat and locally of finite presentation, and that the action on $X$ is free.
-Then the sheaf quotient $X/G$ is representable by an algebraic space.
+Then the quotient $X/G$ in the category of sheaves is representable by an algebraic space.
 Moreover, the quotient map $X\ra X/G$ is flat and locally of finite presentation, and the formation of $X/G$ commutes with base-change. \end{lemma}

-\proof To verify this we first consider the quotient as a \emph{stack} $[X/G]$ over $(\Aff/S)$.
-The fiber categories over $T=\Spec(R)$ comprise torsors $\shT$ with respect to $G_T$, together with equivariant morphisms $\shT\ra X_T$.
-To proceed we check that $[X/G]$ is an \emph{algebraic stack}.
-By assumption on $G$, the projection $\pr_2:G\times X\ra X$ is flat and locally of finite presentation.
-Obviously, $(\sigma,x)\mapsto (\sigma,\sigma x)$ defines an automorphism of $G\times X$, so $\mu:G\times X\ra X$ is also flat and locally of finite presentation.
-Since the action is free, the morphism $(\mu,\pr_2):G\times X\ra X\times X$ is a monomorphism.
-Now \cite{SP}, Theorem 06FI ensures that the stack $[X/G]$ is algebraic.
-All its objects have trivial automorphism groups, because the $G$-action on $X$ is free, and it follows from \cite{Laumon; Moret-Bailly 2000}, Corollary 8.1.1 or \cite{SP}, Theorem 04S6 that $[X/G]$ is actually an algebraic space.
-By construction, it represents the quotient sheaf $X/G$.

-Obviously, the formation of the quotient stack $[X/G]$ commutes with base-change.
-Moreover, the quotient map $X\ra X/G$ is a torsor with respect to $G_{X/G}$, because the analogous statement holds for the base-change along $X\ra X/G$, and it follows that it is flat and locally of finite presentation.
-Since $G\ra S$ is flat and locally of finite presentation, the same holds for $X\ra X/G$ by descent.

 In the situation of the Lemma, the quotient morphism $q:X\ra Y=X/G$ yields a cartesian diagram

 The vertical map on the right is a torsor with respect to $(G\times G)_{Y\times Y}$, hence flat and locally of finite presentation.